The third commandment seems simple enough:

 You shall not swear falsely by the name of the ETERNAL your God; for GOD will not clear one who swears falsely by that name.

-In defense of JPS there’s a long history of reading these verses from different parts of the Torah as if they were the same.
+In defense of JPS, there’s a long history of reading these verses from different parts of the Torah as if they were linked.
 Going all the way back to Midrash Sifra (2:6), nearly two millennia ago, the third commandment has been read intertextually with Leviticus 19:12, with each text filling in the gaps left by the other.
 If the third commandment is a bit ambiguous, then this intertextual reading makes it clear–to carry God’s name means to speak it, and not just with any casual speech, but with an oath.

 Nechama Leibowitz quotes Cassuto in her Torah commentary and adds that Martin Buber and Franz Rosenzweig had a similar idea in their German translation of the Torah.
 She suggests that the third commandment points to a category error–do not act as if our own fallible human institutions are divine.

-A third reading of the third commandment: This I learned recently from Rabbi Jonathan Wittenberg, whom it will soon be my great honour to follow as senior rabbi of the New North London Synagogue in England.
+A third reading of the third commandment: This I learned recently from Rabbi Jonathan Wittenberg, whom it will soon be my great honor to follow as senior rabbi of the New North London Synagogue in England.
 He has published a deep and beautiful Torah commentary called Listening for God in Torah and Creation: A Weekly Encounter with Conscience and Soul.
 He writes:

-The Hebrew tissa, from the root nasa, means carry: we are carriers of God’s name.
+“The Hebrew tissa, from the root nasa, means carry: we are carriers of God’s name.
 Our choice lies not in whether but how we do this.
 This commandment requires us not to do so in ways that void it of meaning….
-God’s reputation in this world depends partly on us. (p.131)
+God’s reputation in this world depends partly on us.” (p.131)

 Even so, a simpler sense is compelling.
 At Sinai we entered into a covenant with God, and forever after we are bound together, marked by the divine name.
-Will we carry it with integrity, or will we treat it לשוא, with disdain, disrespect, and ignorance, using our faith to dehumanize others, to betray the trust that our Creator has given us?
-As Rabbi Wittenberg wrote, “Our choice lies not in whether but how we do this.”
+Will we carry it with integrity, or will we treat it la-shav, with disdain, disrespect, and ignorance, using our faith to dehumanize others, to betray the trust that our Creator has given us?
+As Rabbi Wittenberg writes, “Our choice lies not in whether but how we do this.”

-To carry the divine name is a very tall order, and I admit that I find it intimidating.
+To carry the divine name is a tall order, and I admit that I find it intimidating.
 How can we carry the divine name with the intention, skill, respect, and care that it requires?
 It is helpful to recall that the decalogue was not given to an individual.
 It was given collectively to Jews of all generations, and through us to all of humanity.
 Our responsibility begins with a negative command–not to degrade the divine name with which we have been entrusted–not by speech, not by association, and not by neglect.
 We need each other for this purpose–at times to criticize and correct us; at other times, to support and celebrate our work.
 May we together lift and carry the divine name with integrity and grace, and may God lift us up, blessing us with wisdom, courage, and success.